 - 1 teaspoon cacao nibs

 - Place spinach and coconut milk into a blender.
 Puree until smooth.
 (Stop and scrape down sides as needed, especially if blender is on the larger side.)

 - Add frozen banana and remaining ingredients.
 Keep blending, using a tamper, if needed, until fully blended.
 The texture should be like soft-serve ice cream.

 - Transfer to a bowl and garnish with desired toppings.

-- Frozen avocado can be substituted for the banana, if desired.
-Add extra maple syrup, to taste.
+- Frozen avocado can be substituted for the banana, if desired to cut down on the natural sugar in this recipe.

 - Almond milk or another non-dairy beverage can be used instead of coconut milk.

 - Feel free to use canned or carton coconut milk; canned coconut milk will produce a thicker result.